 Support Texas Dance Hall Preservation

-Your kind and generous help makes it possible for us to work directly with dance hall owners to provide technical assistance, workshops, grants for building repairs, and other resources.
+Your kind and generous help makes it possible for us to work directly with dance hall owners by providing technical consulting, financial assistance, business management advice, fundraising consulting, and moral support.
 Please become a TDHP Member and make a donation today.